If the government wants other nations to step up to the climate and ecological crises, it must show a clean pair of hands on peat.

 The government also needs to get serious about restoring the natural condition of the nation’s peatlands.
 Letting degraded peatlands continue to leak carbon is counter-productive and makes a mockery of the government's aspiration to lead global action on climate change and get other nations to follow suit.

-The government has invested in restoration projects covering a modest 35,000 hectares in England.
-Peatlands will also get a share of an equally modest £640 million for some restoration projects.
-It’s a start, but it’s nowhere near enough to repair the damage and will only last for a few years, when peatlands need decades to repair the damage.
+To its credit, the government has started to invest in some restoration of peatlands covering a modest 35,000 hectares in England.
+Peatlands will also get a share of an equally modest £750 million for some restoration projects.
+It’s a start, but it’s nowhere near enough to repair the damage and will only last until 2025 unless the next government commits to the lasting action that’s needed, not least because peatlands need decades to repair the damage.

 Ministers must get real about proper funding for wholesale peatland restoration.
 Restoring some peatlands is not good enough, when all peatlands need to be returned to good condition, so they stop leaking carbon and play their full part in storing carbon, restoring nature, and reducing flood risk.